Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

 Many people assume that hormonal acne breakouts will disappear after their teenage years.
-Unfortunately, many men and women struggle with persistent adult acne for years following puberty.
-Hormonal acne is one specific type of adult acne vulgaris that may occur in both men and women.
-However, it is a skin condition most prevalent among women between 20-40 years of age.
-Women who experience hormonal acne breakouts often observe cystic pimples along the jawline, chin, cheeks, and neck, occurring in a cyclical breakout pattern.
-Hormonal acne breakouts may be related to several changes, such as a change or discontinuation of birth control, menstruation, menopause, pregnancy, etc. Breakouts of hormonal acne may appear out of the blue after years of completely clear skin and can be difficult to treat, board-certified dermatologist Dr. Michele Green in NYC, is here to help.
+Unfortunately, many adults struggle with persistent acne for years following puberty.
+Hormonal acne is one specific type of adult acne vulgaris that may occur in both men and women; however, it is most prevalent among women between 20 and 40 years of age.
+Women who experience hormonal acne breakouts often observe cystic pimples along the jawline, chin, and cheeks, occurring in a cyclical breakout pattern.
+Hormonal acne breakouts may be related to several changes, such as a change or discontinuation of birth control, menstruation, menopause, or pregnancy.
+Breakouts of hormonal acne may appear out of the blue after years of completely clear skin and can be frustrating and challenging to treat.
+Luckily, board-certified dermatologist Dr. Michele Green in NYC is here to help.

-Although hormone fluctuations play a role in most forms of adult acne, the direct relationship between different hormone levels and acne breakouts is still not entirely understood.
-Hormonal acne breakouts are often triggered by the production of excess androgens in the body, which leads to the overproduction of sebum in the skin’s sebaceous glands.
-Androgens are a variety of hormones that are closely linked with male traits and reproductive activity (like testosterone) and have also been connected to different aspects of hair growth.
-Hormonal acne can be painful to the touch and make a person feel self-conscious.
-In addition, hormonal acne can be particularly challenging to treat, as these breakouts often don’t respond well to other acne treatments like oral antibiotics and topical skincare.
-While this type of acne flare-up is frustrating for many, it can be successfully treated with various treatment options, including birth control pills, spironolactone, severe acne medication, chemical peels, topical treatments, and HydraFacials.
+Although hormone fluctuations play a role in most forms of adult acne, the direct relationship between hormone levels and acne breakouts is still not entirely understood.
+Hormonal acne breakouts are often triggered by the production of excess androgens, or male hormones, in the body, which leads to sebum overproduction and clogged pores.
+Hormonal acne can be particularly challenging to treat, as these breakouts often don’t respond well to other acne treatments like oral antibiotics and topical skincare.
+While this type of acne flare-up is frustrating for many, Dr. Green employs various oral medications, topical creams, in-office treatments, and skin care products in her patient’s treatment plans to manage and eliminate hormonal acne for blemish-free, radiant skin.

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over 25 years of experience in cosmetic dermatology, including acne treatment, skincare, and acne scar reduction.
+Dr. Michele Green is a world-renowned, board-certified dermatologist with over 25 years of experience in medical and cosmetic dermatology, including hormonal acne treatment and acne scar reduction.
 She is consistently identified as one of New York’s best dermatologists by Castle Connolly, New York Magazine, Super Doctors, and the New York Times for her dedication to her patients and expertise.
-She has even developed her skincare line, MGSKINLABS, to treat various skin conditions, from acne breakouts to various signs of aging.
-When you consult with Dr. Green, she will work with you to create a customized acne treatment plan to help you achieve and maintain clear, healthy, smooth skin.
+She developed her skincare line, MGSKINLABS, to treat various skin conditions, from acne breakouts to various signs of aging.
+When you consult with Dr. Green, she will work with you to create a customized hormonal acne treatment plan suited to the type and severity of your hormonal acne to help you achieve and maintain clear, healthy, smooth skin.

 laser hormonal acne SIDE